refalalthobaiti/cisco-secure-network/README.md

 # 🔐 Cisco Secure Network

-A hands-on Cisco networking project built in **Cisco Packet Tracer** to practice VLAN segmentation, VTP, trunking, SSH remote management, and Layer 2 port security.
+A hands-on **Cisco Packet Tracer** project focused on VLAN segmentation, VTP, trunking, SSH, and Layer 2 Port Security.

 ## 🎯 Project Objective

-The goal of this project was to design and configure a small segmented network and apply basic security controls to protect access ports from unauthorized devices.
+The goal was to build a segmented LAN and secure access ports against unauthorized devices.

-## 🗺️ Network Overview
+## 🗺️ Network Topology

-The network consists of two Cisco switches and multiple end devices divided into three departments:
+The network contains two Cisco switches and six PCs divided into three departments:

 | VLAN | Department |
 | ---- | ---------- |